chasebank87/fabric-connector/README.md

 ## Installation

+A MacOS and Windows executable is provided for easy installation.
+Click the latest release.

+**When running on windows, fabric is ran using WSL, we need a WSL1 or WSL2 distribution running and set as default, fabric installed, fabric configures, and the user must be the same as your windows user.**

 ### Prerequisites

 Ensure you have Python 3.7+ installed on your system.
 You will also need to have the Fabric and YT binaries installed and accessible in your system's PATH.